Borda/pyImSegm/docs/CONTRIBUTING.md

 ```
   $ coverage report
 ```
-This will print a report with one line for each file in `skimage`, detailing the test coverage::
+This will print a report with one line for each file in `imsegm`, detailing the test coverage::
 ```
   Name                             Stmts   Exec  Cover   Missing